VamshiKrishna-0901/Java-Objects/System/README.md

 ### Copying Array

-The method arrayCopy is used to copy array elements from one array to another array.
+The method "<b>System.arrayCopy(source_array, index, dest_array, index, length)</b>" is used to copy array elements from one array to another array.
 The parameter used for this method are :
 1. Source of the array of which being copied
 2. Starting position for the copy
 3. Destination array